AlenaGM/ho-ho-ton/README.md

 # ⛄ New Year Ho-ho-ton ⛄

-New Year hackathon with [ITGirlSchool].
-In team of 2 ⛄⛄ in 2-hours time we "decorated" [original site] for New Year Holidays.
+_New Year hackathon with [ITGirlSchool]._

+In team of 2 ⛄⛄ in 2-hours time we "decorated" [original site] for New Year.

 The list of tasks was quite long: add a new-year banner🎄, decorate a drop cap 🎅, add music 🎵 add falling snow animation ❄️...